 If you do not have a knife, you can hold the mangosteen between your two palms and squeeze your hands to crush the purple shells.
-Once the shells are cracked, you should be able to peel off the shells.
-This way is messier and may result in the internal sections getting crushed, releasing some of the juice.Continue to 3 of 6 below.
+Once the shells are cracked, you should be able to peel them off.
+Just keep in mind this way is messier and may result in the internal sections getting crushed, releasing some of the juice.Continue to 3 of 6 below.

 03 of 06

 Pry Open the Mangosteen

-Once you have cut around the entire fruit, try prying the fruit open with your fingers or gently pulling it apart each half with your hands, similar to opening an avocado.
+Once you have cut around the entire fruit, try prying it open with your fingers or gently pulling apart each half with your hands, similar to opening an avocado.
 If you cannot do this, or cannot see the white of the fruit, you have not cut deeply enough.Continue to 4 of 6 below.

 04 of 06

 Expose the Mangosteen

 Pull away the skin to reveal the white mangosteen fruit.
-If a little of the purple shell of the mangosteen sticks to the fruit, do not be tempted to remove it.
-This deep purple skin is full of antioxidants and valuable micronutrients.
+If a little of the purple shell of the mangosteen sticks to the fruit, leave it be; this deep purple skin is full of antioxidants and valuable micronutrients.

 Good mangosteens have sections that are opaque white, firm, and not translucent or yellowish.Continue to 5 of 6 below.